 From Medicaid.gov

-Some states offer specific waiver programs once you get Medicaid to help with home care, personal support, and other services.
+Some states offer specific brain injury waiver programs once you get Medicaid to help with home care, personal support, and other services.
 Below is a document that gives you information and how to contact those states that have these waivers.
-Or go to the website to find out about your state and how to apply.

-State trust funds for brain injury are funds that are available for a variety of different services and supplies that you may need if you take a loved oneperson with DoC home, though they differ state to state.
-For those states that have these funds the types of services you can apply for vary a lot.
-Some offer equipment, you may need, some offer transportation, some offer personal support services, and therapy.
+State trust funds for brain injury are funds that are available for a variety of different services and supplies that you may need if you take a loved one with DoC home.
+They differ state to state.
+For those states that have these funds, the types of services you can apply for vary a lot.
+Some offer equipment, some offer transportation, some offer personal support services, and some offer therapies.

 How can I get help paying for medications?

 Medications can cost a lot of money.
-There are some programs that can provide lower costs.
+There are some programs that can provide meds at lower costs.
 See below for some resources:

 How can I get help paying for transportation assistance?